 You might be doing B2B without realizing it.
 While many B2B sellers are suppliers, they aren’t the only form of B2B company out there.
-You can be both B2B and B2C at the same time and they are known as B2B2C eCommerce.
-Whereas, the wholesaler or manufacturer distributes items to B2B, who subsequently sells them to the end-user.
+You can be both B2B and B2C at the same time, and this is known as B2B2C eCommerce.
+The wholesaler or manufacturer, on the other hand, distributes items to B2B, who then sells them to the end user.

-The point is the B2B sector is evolving and shifting with millennials are involved in the B2B buying process.
+The point is that the B2B sector is evolving and shifting with millennials involved in the B2B buying process.
 So let’s take a look at some B2B statistics.

 Statistics of B2B eCommerce in the United States